 Majoli’s practice examines the relationship between physicality and consciousness, as expressed through the documentary sexual image.
 Themes of intersubjectivity and temporality have informed numerous bodies of her work, together with decisive shifts in materiality.
-She has had solo exhibitions in New York at Gagosian Gallery (2006) and Feature, Inc. (1998), Air de Paris, France (1995, 2007, 2010, 2014), and Los Angeles: L & M Arts (2012).
-Highlights from her exhibition record include Compass in Hand: Selections from The Judith Rothschild Foundation Contemporary Drawing Collection, the Museum of Modern Art, New York (2009); Everywhere: Sexual Diversity Policies in Art, Centro Galego de Arte Contemporanea; Spain (2009); Eden's Edge: 15 L.A.
+She has had solo exhibitions in New York at Galerie Buchholz (2019), Gagosian Gallery (2006) and Feature, Inc. (1998), Air de Paris, France (2014, 2010, 2007,1995), and Los Angeles: Hannah Hoffman Gallery (2023), L & M Arts (2012).
+Highlights from her exhibition record include Made in LA 2020: a version, the Hammer Museum and the Huntington Museum (2020); A Slow Succession with Many Interruptions (2017), the Museum of Modern Art, San Francisco; Compass in Hand: Selections from The Judith Rothschild Foundation Contemporary Drawing Collection, the Museum of Modern Art, New York (2009); Everywhere: Sexual Diversity Policies in Art, Centro Galego de Arte Contemporanea; Spain (2009); Eden's Edge: 15 L.A.
 Artists, the Hammer Museum, Los Angeles (2007); Into Me/Out of Me, P.S.
-1 Contemporary Art Center, New York (2006); Supereal, Marella Arte Contemporanea, Milan, Italy (2002); LA Post-Cool, San Jose Museum of Art (2002); Scene of the Crime, the Hammer Museum, Los Angeles (1997); In a Different Light, Berkeley Art Museum (1995); and A Slow Succession with Many Interruptions (2017), the Museum of Modern Art, San Francisco.
+1 Contemporary Art Center, New York (2006); Supereal, Marella Arte Contemporanea, Milan, Italy (2002); LA Post-Cool, San Jose Museum of Art (2002); Scene of the Crime, the Hammer Museum, Los Angeles (1997); In a Different Light, Berkeley Art Museum (1995).
 Her Rubberman series was featured in the 2006 Whitney Biennial and the 2006 Berlin Biennial of Contemporary Art at KW Institute of Contemporary Art.
-Her work is represented in the permanent collection of the Museum of Modern Art, New York, the Whitney Museum of American Art, New York, the Hammer Museum, Los Angeles, Museum of Modern Art, San Francisco and the Getty Research Institute, Los Angeles.